denoland/manual/getting_started/setup_your_environment.md

 ##### Neovim 0.6+ and nvim-lspconfig

-Neovim's built-in LSP has supported Deno since 0.5, but recent changes to Deno mean that now 0.6 or newer is needed.
-Until the release of 0.6 stable that means installing the nightly.
+Neovim's built-in LSP has supported Deno since 0.5, but recent changes to Deno mean that now Neovim 0.6 or newer is needed.
+Until the release of 0.6 stable you must install the nightly.
 Please see the
 [instructions on how to download the nightly release](https://github.com/neovim/neovim/issues/15709).

 To use the Deno language server install